guikarai/ELK-CPACF/part3.md

 ## Creating a second index about Linux crypto data

 You just create your first index about vmstat.
-Not, please create a new index about Linux encryption activity the with the following information:
+Now, please create a new index about Linux encryption activity the with the following information:

 * **Action:** Click on the left tab bar to **"Management"**.
 * **Action:** Then Click on **Index patterns**.